ipsy-md/docs/docs/cluster/index.md

 ## Why should I use a cluster instead of my own computer?

-- **Time**: A cluster allows you to perform computationally expensive tasks in a reduced amount of time with respect to your regular work computer.

-- **Parallelization**: A typical cognitive neuroscience project requires the analysis of group of subjects, which can often take long time, by leveraging on the multiple resources, you can perform the analysis on multiple subjects virtually at the same time.
+- **Speed**: many more CPU cores, often with higher performance specifics than a typical laptop or desktop
+- **Volume**: main memory (RAM) and disk storage to handle very large amounts of data
+- **Parallelization**: instead of running one analysis one after another they can be run in parallel, because of the amount of resources available e.g. per subject

-- **Security and backups**: A cluster ensures that your data are frequently backed up and protected, thus allowing also to store and analyze sensitive data (e.g. patient data).
+- **Security and backups**: data duplication on hardware and frequent backups

-- **Reproducible environment**: The software set-up guarantees a stable environment containing all the tools needed for your analyses that can be easily reproduced outside the cluster itself.
+- **Reproducible environment**: software set-up guarantees a stable environment containing all the tools needed for the analyses in a reproducible way

 ## What do you need to do to use the cluster?